MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 23. Delete Blog Page     <a name="deleteblogpage"></a>
 The link to delete a blog can be found at the bottom of individual blogs in the blog page and the bottom left side of the page below the blog in the blog detail page.The Delete Page has a form which allows the superuser to delete an existing blog.
+The user will be returned to the Blog page and their blog will have been removed.

 <br>